uncharted-technologies/trafficsolver/README.md

 We provide an implementation of the Deep Q Networks algorithm [1] in the algorithm folder, which you shouldn't really have to modify.
 We also provide two examples of RL environments in the environments folder: the classic control task Cartpole [2] and a very basic implementation of traffic simulation, with cars approaching a single traffic-light controlled intersection.
 We also provide a blank template for you to create your own simulation: the trafficsim.py file in the environments folder.

-Note that our traffic simulator demonstrates one way in which traffic can be represented as an RL problem: we encourage you to find alternative formulations.
+Note that our traffic simulator demonstrates one way in which traffic can be represented as an RL problem; however, we encourage you to find alternative formulations.

 # Installation